ok69531/AAIS-public/README.md

 - module/train.py: training/evaluation functions
 - main.py: script for training when the subsampling ratio is fixed
 - main_tuned.py: script for training with subsampling ratio tuning
-- requirements.txt: dependencies for this repository
+- requirements.txt, requirements-window-cuda.txt: dependencies for this repository
 - aais_example.ipynb: tutorial for implementation AAIS on colab